Discover how and where to learn German in Austria with this helpful guide and you’ll soon be speaking the local lingo and smoothing your transition.

 Learn German with a computer or smartphone app

 While there are many ways to learn German in Austria, you might prefer a more casual approach.
 If that is the case, then you may want to try an app.
 Although these might not offer as comprehensive a course, they can still be fun and a great way to begin learning.

-This computer course and app offers a range of German courses.
+This computer course and app offer a range of German courses.
 You can sign up for three months, 12 months, or lifetime access to keep your skills up to scratch.
 The extensive course is designed to fit your goals and offers pronunciation feedback, bite-size lessons, real-life scenarios, and life lessons.
-You can expect to pay €11/month (3-month course), €6/month (12-month course), or €130 (one-time payment for unlimited access).
+You can expect to pay €11/month (three-month course), €6/month (12-month course), or €130 (one-time payment for unlimited access).